-Her dissertation, From the Hands of Quacks: Aural Surgery, Deafness, and the Making of a Speciality in Nineteenth-Century London traces the development of British aural surgery, a subset of medicine concentrating on diseases of the ear, and how the field was one of the varied ways British culture intervened with the “problem of deafness.”
+The dissertation traces the development of British aural surgery, a subset of medicine concentrating on diseases of the ear, and how the field was one of the varied ways British culture intervened with the “problem of deafness.”
 Historical accounts of aural surgery suggest its early practitioners were all quacks and frauds.
 This perspective is challenged by demonstrating that between 1810 and 1860, aurists struggled to claim the legitimacy of their specialty by counteracting against claims of medicine’s ineffectiveness to cure deafness.
 Analyzing the nature of specialty-building, her dissertation looks at various challenges these practitioners (called “aurists”) faced in their quest for surgical authority: from educators for the deaf who resisted surgical and medical intervention for pupils; intra-professional strife and rivalries; accusations of quackery from the broader medical market; and the general difficulty of observing and diagnosing ear diseases.
-A primary focus of her analysis concentrates on technologies as an integral to the formation of surgical authority and identity.
-The dissertation has been successfully defended.
+A primary analytic focuses concentrates on technologies as an integral to the formation of surgical authority and identity.

 Virdi-Dhesi received a B.A. degree in Philosophy from York University (Toronto) and a M.A. in the History of Science from the University of Toronto.
 She has held a pre-doctoral fellowship at the Max Planck Institute for the History of Science, working with Sabine Arnaud’s research group, “The Construction of Deafness in Western Europe and the United States (17th to 19th Centuries).”